 A large legacy

 About 1855 family left Farley House, although the youngest son Percy continued living at the Lochdon property.
 The building was eventually pulled down in 1870 a few stones remain.
 Emanuel and Catherine retired to Farley Cottage in Bourke Street, Maitland.
-Catherine died here from dysentery, 10 December 1867, aged 82, leaving about 70 descendants, including several great-grandchildren.
+Catherine died there from dysentery, 10 December 1867 (aged 82) leaving about 70 descendants, including several great-grandchildren.
 Emanuel went to live with his daughter Anne Chapman at St Mary’s Parsonage in West Maitland.
-He died there of old age on 8 August 1872, aged 87, and was buried with Catherine in Campbells Hill Cemetery, Telarah, New South Wales, where their gravestones may be visited today.
+He died there of old age on 8 August 1872 (aged 87) and was buried with Catherine in Campbells Hill Cemetery, Telarah, New South Wales, where their gravestones may be visited today.